 From time to time, we may provide guidance in our quarterly earnings conference calls, quarterly earnings releases, or otherwise, regarding our future performance that represents our management's estimates as of the date of release.
 This guidance, which would include forward-looking statements, would be based on projections prepared by our management.
 Neither our registered public accountants nor any other independent expert or outside party would compile or examine the projections.
 Accordingly, no such person would express any opinion or any other form of assurance with respect to the projections.
 Projections are based upon a number of assumptions and estimates that, while presented with numerical specificity, are inherently subject to significant business, economic, and competitive uncertainties and contingencies, many of which are beyond our control and are based upon specific assumptions with respect to future business decisions, some of which will change.
 The principal reason that we would release guidance is to provide a basis for our management to discuss our business outlook with analysts and investors.
-We do not accept any responsibility for any projections or reports published by any such third parties.
-Guidance is necessarily speculative in nature, and it can be expected that some or all of the assumptions underlying any guidance furnished by us will not materialize or will vary significantly from actual results.
+We do not accept any responsibility for any projections underlying any guidance furnished by us will not materialize or will vary significantly from actual results.
 Accordingly, our guidance would be only an estimate of what management believes is realizable as of the date of release.
 Actual results may vary from our guidance and the variations may be material.